Thomas Coughlan: Taxes on wealthy coming? You betcha

 Parker's Tuesday speech offered up unlikely praise for former finance minister Bill English's "master class in the politics of changing the tax mix" when he sold an increase in GST and cuts to income tax as a "tax switch" in 2010.

-Parker also called this "switch" a misrepresentation, which is perhaps why Labour avoided similar tactics with its 2019 attempt at a Capital Gains Tax, despite the fact the Tax Working Group's recommendations committed it to recommending no taxes that would raise substantially more revenue than was already being collected.
+Parker also called this "switch" a misrepresentation, which is perhaps why Labour avoided similar tactics with its 2019 attempt at a Capital Gains Tax, despite the fact the Tax Working Group's terms of reference committed it to recommending no taxes that would raise substantially more revenue than was already being collected.

 The argument Labour is making for its unemployment, managed retreat and water charges is that they'll save the tax and ratepayers over the long run.